karkman/MetagenomeCourse2019/Day3/README.md

 Click add and log in to Taito as usual.

 Activate anvio virtual environemnt `source activate anvio3`
-and go to the Anvi'o folder in the course folder at `$WRKDIR`.
+and go to the Anvi'o folder in the course folder at your `$WRKDIR`.

 ```
 anvi-interactive -c MEGAHIT_co-assembly_2500nt_CONTIGS.db -p SAMPLES-MERGED/PROFILE.db --server-only -P XXXX